tensorflow/tflite-micro/tensorflow/lite/micro/docs/resource_variables.md

 ## API

-The MicroResourceVariables factory method takes a MicroAllocator and an int indicating the number of resource varibles to support.
+The MicroResourceVariables factory method takes a MicroAllocator and an int indicating the number of resource variables to support.
 This allows the application to choose the correct number of variables based on the model.

 ## Lifecycle